AugurProject/augur/README.md

   * To get a list of accounts and their numerical value run `geth account list`.

 ### Production -- Main Network

+Important note: the Augur contracts have **not** yet been uploaded to the live Ethereum network, and therefore Augur is not yet available on the mainnet.
+The following instructions are here as a placeholder for when our contracts are uploaded to the mainnet.

 Create an Ethereum account (if needed):
 ```
 geth account new